10 Ideas For Gracious Guest Rooms

 2. Moorish and Exotic

 This was the interior of our riad room in Marrakesh.
 How perfect is that?
 Consider adding decorative tile your guest bathroom, or having a dedicated sitting area for guests to lounge apart from the bed.

 Not ready for a big tile commitment?
 Check out Boho Luxe Home’s Moroccan Knot peel and stick wallpaper.
 You can use it to create a Moorish vibe – perhaps just on one feature wall, behind the bed.

 One of the best guest room ideas is to keep colors happy and bright, so you don’t have to worry about specific color schemes to match with.
 Certain colors literally go with everything—and layering them is even better.

 3. Shelter in Stone

-A stone cottage conjures up images of rustic European farmhouses, wildflowers and vintage linens, doesn’t it?
+A stone cottage conjures up images of rustic European farmhouses, wildflowers, and vintage linens, doesn’t it?
 The roughness of the exposed beams an stone work well with the simple bedspread and the plush throw pillows in the sitting area.
 No spare stone cottage, you say?

-This is another look that’s easily to replicate.
+This is another look that’s easy to replicate.
 Keep the mix in mind.
 Plush with rustic, hard with soft.
 Paint your walls off-white.
 Bring in a heavy wooden headboard.
 Lay a Persian rug on the floor, throw in some of these unique decorative pillows, and hang some neutral drapes.
 Voila!